 The LHW Program has impressively scaled up over the last 20 years to include 100,000 LHWs nationwide, covering all provinces over the last 20 years.
 In this process, nearly all LHWs met recruitment criteria of being female, being a permanent resident of the area for which she is recruited, having a minimum of 8 years of schooling, being between the ages of 20 to 50 years, and having a willingness to carry out services in her home as a designated health house.
 The health house model provides an effective linkage between the community and the public health care delivery system of which LHWs are a part.
 Selection committees comprised of a clinician in charge of a primary health care facility, a woman medical officer from that facility, a lady health visitor or female medical technician from the facility, a male technician and dispenser from the facility, a representative nominated by local community, and a councillor identify potential LHWs through community organizations.
 Selection is approved on the recommendation of the councilor - an elected local representative - and on approval of the executive district officer for health.
 An LHW is initially employed for one year, though she is likely to continue in the role for life.
-If LHWs do not perform their duties to the satisfaction of their supervisors, they are expected to return the salaries and equipment that termination of their contract by the district head of the health department
+If LHWs do not perform their duties to the satisfaction of their supervisors, they are expected to return the salaries and equipment that they received during training under a are directly supervised by Lady Health termination of their contract by the district head of the health department training period.